alloba/archivist/README.md

 Scan sources for media and save results.

-Targetted sources will be scanned for all available files, and results will be compared with the destination specified during initialization.
+Targeted sources will be scanned for all available files, and results will be compared with the destination specified during initialization.
 Anything that does not already exist in the destination will be pulled from the source.